irving-statek/open-pnp-wiki/User-Manual.md

 A dedicated panel fiducial can be manually added to the panel by clicking the <img src="https://rawgit.com/openpnp/openpnp/develop/src/main/resources/icons/general-add.svg" width="16" height="16"> button just above the list and editing the fields in the table appropriately.
 Pseudo-fiducials or pseudo-placements can be added to the panel by clicking the
 <img src="https://user-images.githubusercontent.com/50550971/219879316-44c500da-afe8-49b4-9f9e-f9478e61a8f1.svg" width="16" height="16"> button and following the instructions in the dialog box.
 Fiducials can be removed by selecting one or more in the list and clicking the <img src="https://rawgit.com/openpnp/openpnp/develop/src/main/resources/icons/general-remove.svg" width="16" height="16"> button.

+If one or more items are selected in the Alignment Fiducials/Placements table, right-clicking on any selected item opens a pop-up menu which allows the side or enabled status to be changed on all selected items through one user action.

 ## Job Definition